paritytech/polkadot/roadmap/implementors-guide/guide.md

 Here you can find definitions of a bunch of jargon, usually specific to the Polkadot project.

 - BABE: (Blind Assignment for Blockchain Extension).
 The algorithm validators use to safely extend the Relay Chain.
 See [the Polkadot wiki][0] for more information.
-- Backed Candidate: A Parachain Candidate which is backed by a majority of validators assigned to a given parachain.
+- Backable Candidate: A Parachain Candidate which is backed by a majority of validators assigned to a given parachain.
+- Backed Candidate: A Backable Candidate noted in a relay-chain block
-- Backing: A set of statements proving that a Parachain Candidate is backed.
+- Backing: A set of statements proving that a Parachain Candidate is backable.
 - Collator: A node who generates Proofs-of-Validity (PoV) for blocks of a specific parachain.
 - Extrinsic: An element of a relay-chain block which triggers a specific entry-point of a runtime module with given arguments.
 - GRANDPA: (Ghost-based Recursive ANcestor Deriving Prefix Agreement).
 The algorithm validators use to guarantee finality of the Relay Chain.